ShruthiRamu/SearchEngine/README.md

 # CECS529-SearchEngineTechnology
-This is the shared repository for Search Engine Technology Project
+This is a shared repository for Search Engine Technology Project